Buick Electra: Fifth generation (1977–1984)

+For 1982, all engines were now paired with the 4-speed overdrive transmission.

 For 1985, General Motors downsized nearly all of its full-size lines a second time.
 While the Chevrolet Caprice Classic (which replaced the Impala entirely) and GM full-size station wagons remained, Buick, Oldsmobile, and Pontiac shifted to the front-wheel drive C-body and H-body platforms; Cadillac adopted the C-body for much of its lineup, with the Cadillac Brougham (replacing the de Ville and Fleetwood Brougham) remaining to support livery and professional car sales.

 Production of the rear-wheel drive Electra ceased in April 1984.
 Though it would use the slightly smaller B-body chassis (from the 1977–1985 LeSabre); the 1992–1996 Buick Roadmaster served as a functional successor of the 1977–1984 Buick Electra.
 As of current North American production, the Roadmaster remains the final rear-wheel drive Buick sedan powered by a V8 engine.

 Buick Estate While GM downsized its C-body sedans for 1985, Buick, Oldsmobile, and Pontiac full-size station wagons retained the full-size B-body platform for 1985.
 Buick continued the use of the Electra Estate name for its highest-trim station wagon, which also served as the flagship station wagon of General Motors (as Cadillac did not offer a station wagon at the time).
 For 1990, Buick renamed its full-size wagon as the Buick Estate Wagon (dropping Electra and LeSabre).
 For 1991, the B-body wagons were redesigned, with Buick introducing the Buick Roadmaster Estate.

 For 1985–1990 figures, see Buick Estate.